viktorfilyk4/car-dealer-app/README.md

 - `generateStaticParams` is set up to generate only first 50 result pages.
 That is because of rate-limit from API
 - `Husky / lint-staged` used for automatically linting and prettifying code before commit
-- Structure of components is the following:
+- Structure of component's folder is the following:

 ```
 - ComponentFolder